alokhom/cassandra-statefulset-to-k8ssandra-migration/README.md

 - reference [link](https://k8ssandra.io/blog/tutorials/cassandra-database-migration-to-kubernetes-zero-downtime/)

-Some Cassandra Adminstrators are motivated to migrate from a statefulset cassandra to k8ssandra.
+Motivation: Some Cassandra Adminstrators are motivated to migrate from a statefulset cassandra to k8ssandra.
 Here is a way to step by step do the migration.
+They are concerned if all will go well with their data in their discs.
+Be it dev/test or production data in the disk.

 1) backup your statefulset cluster. ( see the backup-statefulset folder)
-2) follow below steps mentioned below:
+2) follow below steps mentioned below for k8ssandra migration(it has some common things with the step 1) :

 - cassandra sts cluster : run `nodetool status` chech all status.
 ```